 Automatic Updates - This uses the WordPress Cron functionality to search your WordPress Media Library for files imported from Canto.
 It will import the latest version, file information, and metadata and update accordingly in the media library.
 Please be advised that your site performance could be affected if you choose to run this option frequently (Every Day) and do not have the appropriate server resources available for large media library searches.

-Using the Canto Plugin with WordPress ‘Gutenberg’ Editor
+How to use the Canto plugin with WordPress ‘Gutenberg’ editor

 The Canto WordPress Plugin creates a Gutenberg Block that allows you to import an asset from Canto directly into the WordPress editor.